Sage Francis

 Paul William "Sage" Francis (born November 18, 1976) is an American independent underground rapper from Providence, Rhode Island.
 He is the founder and CEO of Strange Famous Records.

 Early life and education

 Francis was born in Miami, Florida, but grew up in Providence, Rhode Island.
-He is an only child and grew up for most of his childhood with his mother and step father after his parents divorced when he was young.
+He is an only child and grew up for most of his childhood with his mother and stepfather after his parents divorced when he was young.
 He lived in different parts of Rhode Island including North Smithfield and Woonsocket.
 His mom worked as a bartender and his stepfather worked as a locksmith.

 Francis began writing and recording original lyrics at age 8, being inspired by acts such as Run DMC and Public Enemy.
 According to Artistdirect, Francis began sneaking out of his parents' house at age 12 to participate in rap battles.

 Francis received a degree in communications from Dean College in Franklin, Massachusetts and a degree in journalism from the University of Rhode Island.